LeilaRanjbar82/ML-zoomcamp-course-homework/MidtermProject/Readme.md

 _AUC_ROC_Curve_ and _RMSE_ were used as evaluation Metrics.

 ## Prediction Model
-By evaluating different models, _XGBoost_ achieved the best rank.
+By evaluating different models, _XGBoost_ achieved the best result.